Yasukejunior/Anka-Vent/software/README.md

 3. Upload to your Arduino board.

 ## License
-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under MIT Licence